docker/compose/docs/rails.md

 `db` container instead.
 You also need to change the database and username to align with the defaults set by the `postgres` image.

-Open up your newly-generated `database.yml` file.
-Replace its contents with the
+Replace the contents of `config/database.yml` with the following:
-following:

     development: &default
       adapter: postgresql